-UFC’s offering of ABBYY FlexiCapture for Invoices can perform a two-way match out-of-the-box.
+Watch this video showing the ABBYY FlexiCapture for Invoices performing a two-way match out-of-the-box.
 Matching is a concept that is very familiar to people in the accounting field and especially those involved in the processing of accounts payable (AP) invoices.
 The two way match is at the most basic level a correspondence between the details on the invoice and the purchase order that requisitioned the product or service.
 During this matching process the accounts payable analyst will verify their business rules for the following: (1) The price of each line item on the invoice is less than or equal to the line item values on the purchase order, and (2) Verify that the total invoice price is less than or equal to that listed on the purchase order.

 Hello.
 Today I’m going to show you how two-way matching is done within ABBYY FlexiCapture.
 Now, this is a very neat process because it allows us as invoice processors to understand what’s included on our invoice and to compare that against the purchase order that was presented for that invoice to the vendor.

 What we’re going to do is process just a couple of invoices here.
 These should be very similar invoices to what you have in your organizations today.
 There’s nothing too special except that you see that they reference a purchase order number.
 What we want to do is we want to look that purchase order number up in our accounting system and compare that against this invoice to make sure that we received what we ordered.